allegroai/clearml-docs/docs/apps/clearml_task.md

 1. Execute `clearml-task`, pointing it to your script or repository, and optionally an execution queue.
 1. `clearml-task` does its magic!
 It creates a new experiment on the [ClearML Server](../deploying_clearml/clearml_server.md), and, if a queue was specified, it sends the experiment to the queue to be fetched and executed by a **ClearML Agent**.
-1. The command line will provide you with a link to your task's page in the ClearML web UI, where you will be able to view the task's details.
+1. The command line provides you with a link to your task's page in the ClearML web UI, where you can view the task's details.

 ## Features and Options
 ### Docker